Eronmmer/inventory-app/readme.md

 - Display weekly and monthly Sales and purchases on the dashboard along with total profit made during the period.

 - Users should be able to edit their details(change password, name, email, username, company): There's already endpoints for this on the BE but they've not been implemented on the FE

+- Remove some lorem ipsums that are still on the landing page.

+- Deploy to Heroku or Zeit Now

 ## API docs